 One of the best things you can do to become healthier is to base your diet on whole, single-ingredient foods.

-Most whole foods are naturally very filling, making it a lot easier to keep within healthy calorie limits (7).
+Most whole foods are naturally very filling, making it a lot easier to keep within typical calorie limits (7).

-What's more, processed foods are engineered to make you eat as much as possible.
-They are much more likely to cause addictive-like eating than unprocessed foods (8).
+What’s more, processed foods are engineered to make you eat as much as possible.
+They’re much more likely to cause addictive-like eating than unprocessed foods (8).

 Studies have shown that the food you keep at home greatly affects weight and eating behavior (9, 10, 11).

-By always having healthy food available, you reduce the chances of you or other family members eating unhealthy.
+By always having nutrient-dense food available, you reduce the chances of you or other family members eating less nutritious items.

 On average, Americans eat about 15 teaspoons of added sugar each day.
 This amount is usually hidden in various processed foods, so you may be consuming a lot of sugar without even realizing it (15).